drummonds/bytestoneblog/content/AFP/Movements/_index.md

 This is a very simple business model.
 You invest in your business.
 You then buy oranges from an orange farmer, take them to market and sell them at a profit.
 You then keep the profit.
-I quite like orange trading as my wifes family in eighteenth century {{% ref Farrell-2020 %}}.
+I quite like orange trading as my wife's family in eighteenth century {{% ref Farrell-2020 %}}.

 This is shown with accounts denominated in oranges [Orange trading example](/afp/movements/oranges/) and then [reworked using money](/afp/movements/orangesasmoney/)  to give the result below: